Doug and Glory Restaurant Preferences

 Doug & Glory travel extensively looking for new ideas for the Lodge, and enjoy good food.
 In each place we visit we seek out that special restaurant, or one recommended by friends or guidebooks.
-Here is our Hilo selection..
+Here are our Hilo selections:

-Cafe Pesto (downtown Hilo), if you drive around and do a covers count each evening, is obviously the hands down winner in Hilo, it is way bigger than Hilo Bay Cafe and does multiple covers each evening.
-I don't personally care for the new paint job, taking it from bright white to Government Railway, and the perpetually unfinished kitchen revamp (still unfinished as of Jan 2011) takes away from sitting at the bar, but table service and the food are good and they have a good selection.
+Cafe Pesto (downtown Hilo), if you drive around and do a covers count each evening, is obviously the hands down winner in Hilo, and does multiple covers each evening, decore and seating arrangements have evolved over the years and table service and the food are always good and they have a good selection.
 They also have a branch at Kawaihai on the west side...

 Ponds, formerly Harrington's now taken over by Rick and Debbie of Kens, very popular with local diners, is actually the closest to our Lodge of our recommendations.
 On Kalanianaole near Banyan Drive this long established restaurant has a cocktail bar and dining overlooking the famous "Ice Pond" a natural spring, fed by waters of Mauna Loa mountain.
 A full bar and reasonable wine selection.

-Another favorite is Kens House of Pancakes which is the 24 hour 50's style diner right at the main intersection leading to or from the Lodge.
+Kens House of Pancakes another favorite, which is the 24 hour 50's style diner right at the main intersection leading to or from the Lodge.
 It has a huge menu, 24 hour breakfast, massive omelets and every permutation of "Good Ole" American food with a lot of "LOCAL" favorites......If you are VERY hungry try the "SUMO" where they ring a ships bell and all staff cry out "Sumo" in unison as it is served !!
 It has the BEST coffee in Hilo, bottomless.
-No alcohol is served or permitted..
+No alcohol is served or permitted.

-No spy following Doug would fail to notice his visits to Bears Coffee Shop on Keawe St, one Street back from the Bayfront.
-Although for a coffee shop the regular coffee could do with improvement, the espressos and breakfast selections are excellent.
+Bears Coffee Shop on Keawe St, one Street back from the Bayfront.
+Great regular coffee under new ownership and the espressos and breakfast selections are excellent.
 Try the FRESH papaya followed by the "Big Bad Buster", Ham, cheese and spinach mixed in with eggs in a bowl.
 For lunch the Tuna stuffed Tomato is hard to beat.
 Some prefer the Lox and Bagels and waffles with "Fresh fruit only".
-Owner Terry is quite eccentric and will sit with you to take your order..!!
+New owners have redecorated and now take Credit Cards which is good as I do NOT recommend using the ATM which (not owned by Bears) is poorly serviced.
+They have also cleaned up the bathroom and improved the whole experience.

 Located on Hualalai St. a turn inland from Burger King on Kilauea, this store has an incredible selection of wines, liquors, presentation bottles and beers.
 If you are a REAL wine freak ask to see the climate controlled "Back Room" where Rothschild and Margaux among others all the way up to $400 and $800 a bottle exist side by side with lesser brands in the $100 range.